PasDeChocolat/NoiseMachine/README.md

 ## Thanks, and what is this?

-Just wanted to drop a line to say thanks for being such an inspiring and helpful bunch of folks.
-We were asked to put together a motion sensing musical instrument this summer for the [Honolulu Museum of Art, Spalding House](http://honolulumuseum.org/11981-contemporary_museum_spalding_house)'s exhibition on music.

 The musical parts are done with Overtone, the motion detection via Kinect, and the visuals via Quil/Processing.
 The installation is placed next to a bonafide, real, wood and metal harpsichord.
 So, we used that connection to direct our sound generation.
-We found [Chris Ford](https://twitter.com/ctford)'s harpsichord code on a Gist he put online (https://gist.github.com/ctford/2877443).
+We found [Chris Ford](https://twitter.com/ctford)'s harpsichord code on a [Gist he put online](https://gist.github.com/ctford/2877443).
 Big thanks for that and all of his helpful stuff ([Leipzig](https://github.com/ctford/leipzig) and a [talk on Functional Composition](http://www.youtube.com/watch?v=Mfsnlbd-4xQ)).

 Chris Ford mentioned on the [Overtone forum](https://groups.google.com/forum/#!msg/overtone/m_vfRK0gZXA/hSu-6aRwi68J) that the [harpsichord synth](https://github.com/ctford/goldberg/pull/1) that he uses is [Phil Potter](https://twitter.com/philandstuff)'s work.